apache/cassandra-harry/README.md

 # Formal Relations Between Entities

-To be able to implement efficient models, we had to reduce the amount of state, required for validation to a minimum and try to operate on primitive data values most of the time.
+To be able to implement efficient models, we had to reduce the amount of state required for validation to a minimum and try to operate on primitive data values most of the time.
 Any Harry run starts with a `seed`.
-Given the same configuration, and the same seed, we're able to make runs deterministic (in other words, records in two clusters created from the same seed are going to have different timestamps, but will be otherwise identical).
+Given the same configuration, and the same seed, we're able to make runs deterministic (in other words, records in two clusters created from the same seed are going to have different real-time timestamps, but will be otherwise identical; logical time stamps will also be identical).

 Since it's clear how to generate things like random schemas, cluster configurations, etc., let's discuss how we're generating data, and why this type